 Some of the latin names include Lathyrus tingitanus, Lathyrus latifolius, Lathyrus sativus, Lathyrus odoratus, Lathyrus nervosus, and Lathyrus linifolius.

 Annual Lathyrus can be grown on a trellis or fence at the back of a garden border, or allowed to grow along the ground.

-They like to grow in a sunny part of the garden that has a deeply composted (40 cm) soil; the soil should also have bone meal added to it.
+They like to grow in a sunny part of the garden that has a deeply composted (40 cm; 16 inches) soil.
+The soil should also have bone meal added to it.

 First chip the seeds then imbibe them in warm water for a day.
 They will require to be inoculated with nitrogen fixing bacteria (available from a garden centre).

-Annual Lathyrus vines should be spaced at about 15 cm apart, and bush's spaced about 30 cm apart.
+Annual Lathyrus vines should be spaced at about 15 cm (6 inches) apart, and bush's spaced about 30 cm (12 inches) apart.

 Unfortunately Annual Lathyrus is susceptible to disease, so it is necessary to change the location of where you plant Annual Lathyrus each year.

 The Lathyrus genus contains both annual and perennial species.
 Of these, a popular annual is Lathyrus odoratus, the sweet pea.
 Unfortunately, the exact number of annual species is not easily determined.

 Yes, annual Lathyrus species, such as sweet peas, are beloved for their attractive, fragrant flowers and are a popular choice for gardens and landscaping.